Jana874/gh-deployment-workflow/README.md

 This project demonstrates the basics of **Continuous Integration (CI)** and **Continuous Deployment (CD)** using GitHub Actions.

-A simple workflow is created to automatically deploy a static website to **GitHub Pages** whenever changes are pushed to the repository.
+A simple workflow is created to automatically deploy a static website to **GitHub Pages** whenever index.html file is changed.

 ## Technologies